-DIAGNOSTIC CRITERIA FOR INTELLECTUAL DISABILITY AND THE "FIFTH CATEGORY"
+DIAGNOSTIC CRITERIA FOR INTELLECTUAL DISABILITY AND THE F IFTH CATEGORY"

-- 4. The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5) contains the diagnostic criteria used for intellectual disability.
-Three diagnostic criteria must be met: Deficits in intellectual functions, deficits in adaptive functioning, and the onset of these deficits during the developmental period.
-Intellectual functioning is typically measured using intelligence tests.
-Individuals with intellectual disability typically have intelligent quotient (IQ) scores in the 65-75 range. - 5.
-Under the "fifth category" the Lanterman Act provides assistance to individuals with disabling condition closely related to an intellectual disability that requires similar treatment needs as an individual with an intellectual disability, but does not include other handicapping conditions that are "solely physical in nature."
+4. Under the fifth category"the Lanterman Act provides assistance to individuals with disabling condition closely related to an intellectual disability that requires similar treatment needs as an individual with an intellectual disability, but does not include other handicapping conditions that are solely physical in nature."
 A disability involving the fifth category must also have originated before an individual attained 18 years of age, must continue or be expected to continue indefinitely, and must constitute a substantial disability.